javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 ## Set

-`Set` -- is a collection of values, where each value may occur only once.
+A `Set` is a collection of values, where each value may occur only once.

-The main methods are:
+Its main methods are:

 - `new Set(iterable)` -- creates the set, optionally from an array of values (any iterable will do).
 - `set.add(value)` -- adds a value, returns the set itself.